 Sintoshee boasts an astonishing variety of flora and fauna, much of which remains a danger.
 Predation was a major problem until the Sintoshareeta achieved technology.
-Predators have been kept in check through programs instituted by various environmental initiatives.
+They have been kept in check through various environmental programs.

 The Imperial-built downport is artificially kept at Class I to avoid environmental damage.
-A Class III port built by a conglomeration of private interests and better able to handle Sintoshee’s flourishing import/export trade, is in high orbit.
+A Class III orbital port has been built by a conglomeration of private interests and is better able to handle Sintoshee’s flourishing import/export trade.

 Physiology and Appearance

-Although they do not appear so at first glance, Sintoshareeta are undeniably Human.
-They stand shorter than other Humans, averaging only 65 inches (165.1 cm) tall.
+Sintoshareeta are undeniably Human, though differing from the Human norm.
+They average only 60 inches (152.4 cm) tall.
 They are very slender and lithe, averaging 90 lbs.
-(40.9 kg) under their home gravity.
+(40.9 kg) under standard gravity.
 There are two sexes, with average sexual dimorphism.
 They sport lush, wavy hair on their heads, but little elsewhere on their bodies.
-They have sharp facial features early Terran chroniclers described as “elfin.”
+Their facial features have often been described as “elfin.”

 It is there that the resemblance ends.
 The most noticeable feature is the Sintoshareeta tail, which averages almost a yard in length.
-A vestigial remnant in other Humans, the non-prehensile tail aids in balance while traversing narrow areas and jumping.
+A vestigial remnant in other Humans, the non-prehensile tail aids balance while traversing narrow areas and jumping.
 Sintoshareeta skilled in hand to hand combat can use their tails to confuse opponents and deliver surprise blows.
 Their skin tones run the spectrum from light to dark, but all have a pronounced greenish cast.
-Even the hair is green, but a spacer who had imbibed too much graagh circulated the wild story that the hair is actually moss.
+Even their hair is green; drunk spacers have circulated the wild story that the hair is actually moss.
 The skin is typically blotched or freckled; the amount individually varies.
-The feet are longer and more flexible than those of Imperial Humans and the toes consist of an extra joint, giving the feet a better grip.
-They cannot be used as true manipulators, however.
+The feet are longer and more flexible than those of Imperial Humans and the toes have an extra joint, giving the feet a better grip, though they cannot be used as true manipulators.
 The arms are longer in proportion to the body than Imperial Humans.
 Because of these adaptations to their arboreal existence, Imperial Humans generally find Sintoshareeta unattractive.

 Sintoshareeta typically avoid loose-fitting clothing, jewelry, and other adornments that can catch on foliage.
-When decorative items are worn, they tend to be of the sort applied with temporary adhesives or otherwise closely fitting.
+When decorative items are worn, they tend to be close-fitting or applied with temporary adhesives.
 Sintoshareeta do not wear shoes, protecting the soles of their feet with sandal-like affairs that leave the toes completely free, and only willingly wear footwear as part of an overall ensemble (a vacc suit, for example.)

 Sintoshareeta hearing is very keen, and they consider hearing their primary sense.
 An advantageous arrangement of the structures of the inner ear grants them superior hearing and balance.
 Such keen hearing is essential in a predator-filled environment; adversaries will often be heard before they are seen.
 The ears can also better pick up sounds in Sintoshee’s thin atmosphere.